 Rather than naming a minor child as a life insurance beneficiary, it’s often better to set up a trust to receive the proceeds.
 By doing that, the proceeds would be paid into the trust, and whoever is named as trustee will follow the steps above to collect the insurance benefits, put them in the trust, and manage the funds for the child’s benefit.

-Whatever you decide, you should consult with us at the Law Office of Keoni Souza to determine the best options for passing along your life insurance benefits and other assets to minor children.
+Whatever you decide, you should meet with us to determine the best options for passing along your life insurance benefits and other assets to minor children.

 Insurance claim payment